abse4411/projz_renpy_translation/README.md

 >
 > 1. saveexcel and loadexcel (semi-automatically): Manually upload the excel file to Google Translate, and save the translated file to overwrite the original one.
 >
-> 2. savehtml and loadexcel (semi-automatically): Use the translation function from Microsoft Edge or Chrome (You need to scroll the page from up and down to make all text get translated), and save the translated file to overwrite the original one.
+> 2. savehtml and loadexcel (semi-automatically): Use the translation function from Microsoft Edge or Chrome (You need to scroll the page from top to bottom to make all text get translated), and save the translated file to overwrite the original one.
 >
 > 3. Web translation (automatically): `translate 1 -t web -n google -l {lang}` Use the automation tool to enter text into the input box in the translation website, and automatically extract the translation result.
 >